romulogmp/pathfinder/README.md

 </p>

 ## About
-Pathfinder is a Salesforce APP created for the New10 challenge.
+Pathfinder is a Salesforce APP.

 As requested:
 ```